AWESOME THINGS TO DO IN VIS!

 Vis car rental per day costs between 300 – 500 Kuna depending on the make of car and for how many hours.

 The best time to visit the Croatia island of Vis is on the shoulder months of the peak summer season which is early May to mid-June and September.
 During these months, you can expect high temperatures in the ’30s, ideal swimming conditions and fewer tourists.

 During the high season in Vis, July – August, many sailboats flock to Vis Island and anchor in the many secluded bays around the island.
 You can also expect even hotter weather and prices for food, drinks and accommodation will be at their peak too.

 Time to explore – Vis scooter rental

 #1 VISIT STINIVA BEACH

-From the carpark, there is a walking trail that is signposted and it will lead you right the way down to Stiniva Beach.
+From the parking lot, there is a walking trail that is signposted and it will lead you right the way down to Stiniva Beach on Vis Island.
 The hike takes around twenty to thirty minutes from top to bottom and for the most part, it is unshaded, so be sure to slip on some sunscreen and slap on a hat.

 There is a small bar located down on Stiniva Beach Vis if you would like to grab some snacks and refreshments before finding a nice spot to perch up by the water’s edge.